Seku Conneh

-Seku Conneh (born 10 November 1995) is a Liberian professional footballer who plays as a forward.
+Seku Conneh (born 10 November 1995) is a Liberian professional footballer who plays as a forward for Koninklijke HFC in the Tweede Divisie.

 Career

 Youth

 Born in Voinjama, Liberia, and raised in the Netherlands, Conneh began his youth development across several development academies and youth clubs, including Ajax and Almere City.

 Club

 Fortuna Sittard and Oss

 Conneh began his professional career in the Netherlands playing for Fortuna Sittard and Oss of the Eerste Divisie for a season each scoring a total of 11 goals from 45 appearances.

 Bethlehem Steel

 Ahead of the 2016 USL season, Conneh joined the newly formed Bethlehem Steel, the USL affiliate of the Philadelphia Union.
 His first season was limited by injury but managed 2 goals in 18 appearances for Steel.
 During the 2017 season, Conneh would earn his first USL Player of the Week honors after scoring a brace against Cincinnati.
 Conneh was released by Bethlehem Steel on 2 November 2017.

 Ansan Greeners

 Two months after being released by Steel, Conneh joined Ansan Greeners of the K League 2, the second division of South Korean football.
 On 22 April, Conneh scored his first goal to equalize for the Greeners in a 3–1 victory against Bucheon.